Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 In the Following image are the pictures of the members of FUTURE ENGINEERS Team:
 - Juan Miguel C. Rabanal

-- Jan Josh DT.
+- Jan Josh D.T.
 Santos

 - Sharmainne Joy D. Campo